loredanacirstea/ethos/docs/index.md

 1. Sharing interfaces of negotiation: interface.
 This should be traceable by both sides.
 1. Sharing proofs of authority.
-1. Establishing role protocols, composing the relationship contract.
+1. Establishing role protocols, and composing the relationship contract.
 1. Enacting the contract.
 The contract is the ethos_3 of the institutional group.